Do dogs get heart disease?

 Congenital Structural Abnormalities

-Often structural defects present at birth, such as septal defects, are detected on a puppy or kitten’s first pediatric examination.
+Often structural defects present at birth, such as septal defects, are detected on a puppy’s first pediatric examination.
 These abnormalities cause heart murmurs that can be heard with a stethoscope.
 An echocardiogram can then be performed to determine the size and location of the defect, and to determine the best treatment (if any is necessary) and prognosis.

 Dilated Cardiomyopathy (DCM)